5 Best Mental Health Tips for Students to Stay Focused and Calm

 How to do it:

-- Be truthful about your emotions with a person you feel close to.
+Be truthful to your emotions with a person you feel close to

-- Reach out to a school counsellor or mental health helpline.
+Reach out to school counsellors or mental health helplines

 Tip: Don't be scared to ask for help.
 Being open is not a weakness; it's a strength.